USING IRONWORD

 table.AddRow(row)

-' Generate document from the table
+' Create and save a Word document using the table

 Dim doc As New WordDocument(table)